Skip to content

 Transfer the image using OSDF

-The above command will create a singularity container named pytorch-2.1.1.sif in your current directory.
-The image will be reused for each job, and thus the preferred transfer method is OSDF.
-Store the pytorch-2.1.1.sif file under the "protected" area on your access point (see table here), and then use the OSDF url directly in the +SingularityImage attribute.
-Note that you can not use shell variable expansion in the submit file - be sure to replace the username with your actual OSPool username.
+The above command will create a singularity container named pytorch-2.9.0.sif in your current directory.
+The image will be reused for each job, and thus the preferred transfer method isĀ OSDF.
+Store the pytorch-2.9.0.sif file your data directory on the access point (see tableĀ here), and then use the OSDF url directly in theĀ container_imageĀ attribute. Ā Note that you can not use shell variable expansion in the submit file - be sure to replace the access point and username with your actual OSPool username.

 <other usual submit file lines>